abilandz/PH8124/Lecture_7/Lecture_7.md

 ...
 ```

-Note some additional fields, for instance PPID is the PID of parent process, i.e. the process from which the current process was started, TTY is the terminal number from which the process was started.
+Note some additional fields, for instance, PPID is the PID of the parent process, i.e. the process from which the current process was started, and TTY is the terminal number from which the process was started.
 The parent-child relation among the running processes can be very conveniently inspected with the following:

 ```bash
 $ ps --forest